intel/intel-extension-for-transformers/intel_extension_for_transformers/utils/llm_carbon_calc_readme.md

 # LLM Carbon Calculator
-llm_carbon_calc.py is a simple calculator script of LLM infernce carbon emission.
+llm_carbon_calc.py is a simple calculator script of LLM inference carbon emission.
-User can use it to calculate rough carbon emission in one infernce procedure of LLMs given some parameters.
+User can use it to calculate rough carbon emission in one inference procedure of LLMs given some parameters.
 The calculate formula is quite simple, you can refer to script source code for more detail.

 ## Usages